k4ps/Pathfinde-Calculation/README.md

 # Pathfinde-Calculation
-a simple Programm, that calculates the dpr of a character and simulates an attack of an character for the pen and paper game Pathfinder
+This program calculates the DPR (Damage per Round) of a Character from the fantasy role-playing game Pathfinder.

-The aim is, to have a simple .java or .exe, that one can just start and can use. from the, yet to be implemented, GUI, one can: load or save a character. create a new character.
+The aim is, to have a easyily understandable GUI to guide the user through the program. from the, yet to be implemented, GUI, one can: load or save a character. create a new character.